restic/restic.github.io/user-manual.md

 ## <a name="s3-repository"></a>Create an Amazon S3 repository

 Restic can backup data on any Amazon S3 bucket.
-However, changing the url scheme is not enough since Amazon uses special security credentials to sign requests.
+However, in this case, changing the URL scheme is not enough since Amazon uses special security credentials to sign HTTP requests.
 By consequence, you must first setup the following environment variables with the credentials you obtained while creating the bucket.

 {% highlight console %}
 $export AWS_ACCESS_KEY_ID=<MY_ACCESS_KEY>